hhvm/user-documentation/guides/hack/21-XHP/16-extending.md

 by using the `Facebook\XHP\ChildValidation\Validation` trait and implementing the `getChildrenDeclaration()` method.

+**Historical note:**
+<span class="fbOnly fbIcon">(applies in FB WWW repository)</span>
-**Historical note:** Before XHP namespace support (in XHP-Lib v3), a special `children` keyword with a regex-like syntax could be used instead ([examples](https://github.com/hhvm/xhp-lib/blob/v3.x/tests/ChildRuleTest.php)).
+Before XHP namespace support (in XHP-Lib v3), a special `children` keyword with a regex-like syntax could be used instead ([examples](https://github.com/hhvm/xhp-lib/blob/v3.x/tests/ChildRuleTest.php)).
 However, XHP-Lib v3 also supports `Facebook\XHP\ChildValidation\Validation`, and it is therefore recommended to use it everywhere.

 If you don't use the child validation trait, then your class can have any children.
-If you try to add a child to an object that doesn't allow one or it doesn't exist in its declaration list, then an `InvalidChildrenException` will be thrown during rendering.
+However, child validation still applies to any XHP objects returned by your `renderAsync()` method that use the trait.

+If an element is rendered (`toStringAsync()` is called) with children that don't satisfy the rules in its `getChildrenDeclaration()`, an `InvalidChildrenException` is thrown.
+Note that child validation only happens during rendering, no exception is thrown before that, e.g. when the invalid child is added.

 @@ extending-examples/children.inc.php @@
 @@ extending-examples/children.php @@